Single Procurement Document (SPD)

 What is the Single Procurement Document (SPD)?

-The Single Procurement Document or SPD is a standard questionnaire that contains questions used at the selection stage of a procurement exercise i.e. it allows procurement officers to ask questions to identify suitably qualified and experienced bidders for their procurement.
-This is ensure that public money is spent with lawful, capable and stable suppliers.
+The Single Procurement Document or SPD is a standard questionnaire that contains questions used at the selection stage of a procurement exercise.
+The SPD allows buyers to ask questions to identify suitably qualified and experienced bidders for their procurement.
+This helps to ensure that public money is spent with lawful, capable and financially stable suppliers.

 Questions in the SPD are generic.
-In some cases, the procurement officer must add to the standard SPD selection questions with specific minimum requirements.
-Procurement officers must ensure that any such requirements are proportionate to the value and risk of the contract, and are not demanding for bidders.
+In some cases, the buyer must add to the standard SPD selection questions with specific minimum requirements relating to their procurement.
+Buyers must ensure that any such requirements are proportionate to the value and risk of the contract, and are not overly demanding for bidders.

 You will use your SPD response to indicate whether your organisation can meet the requirements of the procurement exercise.